dburriss/dburriss.github.io/_drafts/2020-12-23-prometheus-parser-fennel.md

 ## Conclusion

-So that was a little peak into creating my first parser.
+So that was a little peek into creating my first parser.
 Have you used FParsec?
 If not, was this helpful?
-You have plenty of experience with it?
+Do you have plenty of experience with it?
 What can I improve?
 Leave a comment or create an issue or PR on the repo.

 <span>Photo by <a href="https://unsplash.com/@_ggleee?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Gleb Lukomets</a> on <a href="https://unsplash.com/s/photos/flame?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>